jd1900/Domoticz-Zigate-Wiki/en-eng/Retreiving-Legrand-Firmware.md

 The full URL will be like:

     * `http://fw.netatmo.net/getfirmware/000474230eec/1584836191/zwG-s1Xxva2b0Ujdb_u-ky_m-oHCozEx3gOHWoULEqM/NLD-6.fw`
+    It seems that this has changed, as error messages from Legrand show that it seems to need another parameter.

     Where
     * `http://fw.netatmo.net/getfirmware/`is the base URL to access firmware on netatmo cloud